Skip to main content

 KWEB (KraneShares CSI China Internet ETF) is a china internet fund managed by KraneShares.
 KWEB invests in Chinese companies that derive most of their revenue from internet and e-commerce activities, including search engines, social media, and online retail.
 It provides targeted access to China's massive digital economy without buying individual Chinese stocks.
 This fund is the most popular way for US investors to participate in the growth of China's technology sector.

 MCHI (iShares MSCI China ETF) is a china equity fund managed by BlackRock.
 MCHI provides broad exposure to Chinese stocks across all sectors, including technology, financials, consumer goods, and healthcare.
 It tracks the MSCI China Index which covers large- and mid-cap companies listed in Hong Kong, mainland China, and the US.
-This fund is the most comprehensive single-fund option for investors wanting diversified Chinese equity exposure.
+This fund is the most detailed single-fund option for investors wanting diversified Chinese equity exposure.

 The most notable differences are in fees (0.69% vs 0.59%), number of holdings (55 vs 600), and 5-year returns (-3.00% vs -2.00%).